Jackzhensong/Gitdemo/readme.txt

-this is use to remember daily life!
+this is use to record my learning process and some inspiration.